Growth & Marketing

 Traditionally, sales teams tend to manually coordinate the demo booking process, relying on emails and phone calls to find a time to talk with the user.
 But as requests increase, it becomes more difficult for sales teams to respond to them at the right pace.

-However, many studies have shown that precisely the lead response time — the time it takes us to follow up with a contact after identifying her as a lead — is actually a key factor to close the deal.
+However, numerous studies have shown that precisely the lead response time — the time it takes us to follow up with a contact after identifying her as a lead — is actually a key factor to close the deal.

-How many times have you filled out a form and the confirmation response was, “Thank you.
+How many times have you filled out a form and the confirmation response was, “Thank you!
 We’ll contact you shortly”?
 But what exactly does "shortly" mean?

-Well, a study conducted by the Harvard Business Review has analyzed the response time of more than 2,000 B2B companies and found that the average time was 42 hours.
+A study conducted by the Harvard Business Review has analyzed the response time of more than 2,000 B2B companies and found that the average time was 42 hours.

 B2B marketers will spend their budgets and do everything possible to target the most qualified leads, and convert those visitors into potential customers.

 But not every qualified lead wants to fill in your contact form.
 Studies have shown that only about 5% fill out lead capture forms.
 And what happens if, on top of that, we say to those few "We’ll contact you soon"?

 This is a process where no one really wins.
 Marketers spend money to attract highly targeted leads that often never result in form completion.
 Buyers were ready to engage with your sales team but no one was there to talk to them.
 The sales team spend days trying to book a meeting with the leads and more than a third of them never respond.

 According to InsideSales, 50% of buyers choose the vendor that responds first.
 So why continue to maintain this modus operandi?
 It really doesn't make sense.